awesome-pro/neon-website/content/docs/manage/api-keys.md

 ### Revoke an API key with the API

-The following Neon API method revokes the specified API key.
+The following Unique API method revokes the specified API key.
 The `key_id` is a required parameter.
-To view the API documentation for this method, refer to the [Neon API reference](https://api-docs.neon.tech/reference/revokeapikey).
+To view the API documentation for this method, refer to the [Unique API reference](https://api-docs.neon.tech/reference/revokeapikey).

 ```http
 DELETE /api_keys/{key_id}